creusot-rs/creusot/README.md

 :warning: Currently `creusot-contracts` is very unfinished.
 Using the macros included in this crate may prevent your Rust code from compiling normally.
 (TODO: implement a pass-through mode for normal compilation) :warning:

-Also, you usually need to specify the following attributes in the Rust file you verify with Creusot.
+Also, you usually need to add the following settings in each of the Rust files you verify with Creusot.
 ```
 #![feature(register_tool, rustc_attrs)]
 #![register_tool(creusot)]